-You have to know that Pozzuoli in the evening is super quiet so if you’re looking to party, it might be better for you to find something in Naples directly.
-For instance, NeapolitanTrips Hostel is a cool hostel in the heart of Naples.
+You have to know that Pozzuoli in the evening is super quiet so if you’re looking to party, it might be better for you to find something in Naples.
 In my case, it was just before moving to Scotland, so I needed some rest on the first days of my trip.
-I enjoyed the excellent seafood and pasta of the hotel restaurant and a good night sleep.
+I enjoyed the excellent seafood and pasta at the hotel’s restaurant and a good night sleep.
 I loved that the hotel was only 5 minutes walking away from the dive centre so I could sleep a bit more in the morning!
-Here is a link to get 15€ of credit on booking.com!

-If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts and all the behind the scenes stories once a month (100% guaranteed spam-free)
+If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts directly into your inbox.

 PIN IT FOR LATER

 Scuba diving, underwater artifacts, and Italian food?
 Sounds like a match made in heaven!
 This spot hadn’t come up on my ‘scuba trip radar’…now it is high on my list!…Thanks for sharing